blimmer/benlimmer.com/_posts/2013-08-31-squash-your-commits.md

 ---
 layout: post
 title: Squash Your Commits
+description: "Why you should squash your in-between development commits in Git before pushing them to master"
 ---

 There's been quite a shakeup around the ReadyTalk offices lately, and I've been switched to a new team and project.
 Exciting stuff, huh?